MiyunaDev/Kiirohana/README.md

 ## About

 Kiirohana name is meaning yellow flower in japanese.
 This app feature is track your activity (reading and watching) series.
-You can track activity for Reading comic, novel or watch anime, movie and anything
+You can track activity for Reading comic, novel or watch anime, movie and anything.

+[#] You must me

 ## 👩‍💻 Development